sayankotor/sparse_grads/README.md

 # Experiments with LLaMa 2 7B

-LLaMa 2 7B fine-tuned on openassistant dataset are in
+LLaMa 2 7B fine-tuned on openassistant dataset are in HF **Sayankotor/RegularLlama**

-LLaMa 2 7B fine-tuned on openassistant dataset using LoRA are in
+LLaMa 2 7B fine-tuned on openassistant dataset using LoRA are in HF **Sayankotor/LoraLlama**

-LLaMa 2 7B fine-tuned on openassistant dataset using Sparse Grad are in
+The weights of LLaMa 2 7B fine-tuned on openassistant dataset using Sparse Grad can be downloaded in **llama_ft/Model_Download.ipynb**

-The example of usage: